Resources for earthquakes

-If you would like to use an appraisal framework when considering the relevance and quality of the full reviews that Evidence Aid links to, a couple of useful tools are: AMSTAR and CASP.
+If you would like to use an appraisal framework when considering the relevance and quality of the full reviews that Evidence Aid links to, a few useful tools are: AMSTAR, CASP and ROBIS.
 Guidance is also available on reporting reviews: PRISMA.

 Useful articles relating specifically to the response to the Italian earthquake (in Italian):

 Evidence Aid continues to work with colleagues to improve access to relevant resources.
 These can be obtained free through the following links:

 A Systematic Review of the Health Impacts of Mass Earth Movements (Landslides) – Kennedy ITR, Petley DN, Williams R, Murray V. A Systematic Review of the Health Impacts of Mass Earth Movements (Landslides).
 PLOS Currents Disasters.
 2015 Apr 30 .
 Edition 1. doi: 10.1371/currents.dis.1d49e84c8bbe678b0e70cf7fc35d0b77.

 Other potentially relevant reviews are in the Evidence Aid resources for windstorms